 Growth fitness vs. Lifespan Regression Analysis

 Based on the p-values, the growth measures in the YPE, and YPL growth mediums demonstrated the strongest correlation to RLS (p-value < 0.05).
 Out of these two growth mediums, the multiple R-squared values were calculated and analyzed to determine which was most informative to RLS.
 YPE exhibited the largest R-squared value (0.01106), and thus proved to be the most informative.
-Therefore, the fitness robust data for the yeast cells in the growth medium YPE was used for the remainder of the study.[15]
+Therefore, the fitness robust data for the yeast cells in the growth medium YPE was used for the remainder of the study.

+The mean and standard deviation of the growth fitness data were calculated in order to calculate the coefficient of variation (CV) for fitness plasticity.
+Linear regression analysis was performed between RLS and one over the CV, and also between RLS and the square root of one over the CV.
+Neither of these yielded significant results with p-values of 0.4141 and 0.3958 respectively.
+CV is inversely correlated to robustness.
+Ricklef and Scheuerlein 2002 argued that rate of aging is proportional to square root of the Gompergz coefficient [15].
+Therefore, a multiple linear regression was run to test the correlation between RLS and the square root of one over the CV combined with the number of protein interactions.
+This also did not yield a statistically significant p-value (0.2423).

 Evolutionary Distance vs. Lifespan Regression Analysis